ZSaberLv0/ZFVimIM/README.md

-    note, if you want to change this setting at runtime, you should use `call ZFVimIME_stop() | call ZFVimIME_start()` to restart to take effect
+    note, if you want to change this setting at runtime, you should use `call ZFVimIME_stop() | call ZFVimIME_start()` to restart to take effect,
+    or, add autocmd to `ZFVimIM_event_OnStart`
+    to setup this value

 * `let g:ZFVimIM_cachePath=$HOME.'/.vim_cache'`